-- Utility (electric, water and sewage) and Telephone Bills (landlines, cellular, and satellite) - Internet Service - Maintenance Agreements for equipment or services (reimbursement can only be claimed for services within the Agreement period) - General Office Supplies - Dues and Conference Travel as it relates to the Scope of Work - Equipment (that does not require an AEL #) - Software and upgrades - Publications and Training Materials - Postage - Apparel for identification of Emergency Management Staff in the field - Fuel for Emergency Management vehicles - Food/Beverages for activations (must have Governor's Executive Order or a declared Local State of Emergency or prior approval from DEM/DFS) - Travel to/from meetings and conferences related to emergency management - Travel to training and/or exercises related to emergency management - Other Personal/Contractual Services - Reimbursement for services by a person(s) who is not a regular or full time employee filling established positions.
-This includes but is not limited to, temporary employees, student or graduate assistants, fellowships, part time academic employment, board members, consultants, and other services.

-- Consultant Services require a pre-approved Contract or purchase order by the Division.
+- Telephone Bills (landlines, cellular, and satellite) - · Internet Services - Maintenance and Sustainment Agreements (reimbursement can only be claimed for services within the Agreement period) - Publications - Memberships - Postage - Other Personal/Contractual Services - Reimbursement for services by a person(s) who is not a regular or full time employee filling established positions.
+This includes but is not limited to, temporary employees, student or graduate assistants, fellowships, part time academic employment, board members, consultants, and other services. - Consultant Services require a pre-approved Contract or purchase order by the Division.
 Copies of additional quotes should also be supplied when requesting pre-approval.
-These requests should be sent to the grant manager for the Division for review. - Maintenance and Enhancement - Major repairs to the County Emergency Operations Center - Central Heat/Air - Out buildings for storage of Emergency Management Equipment (Need prior EHP approval) - Security Improvements (i.e. Cameras and equipment to operate) - Generators and Installation (Need prior EHP approval)
+These requests should be sent to the grant manager for the Division for review. - Maintenance and Enhancement - · Major repairs to the County Emergency Operations Center - Central Heat/Air - · Out buildings for storage of Emergency Management Equipment (Need prior EHP approval) - Security Improvements (i.e. Cameras and equipment to operate) - · Generators and Installation (Need prior EHP approval)